The dictionaries

 before the translation stands for 'Affix meaning:'.
 "B"

-means that there are examples of the affix in O = Oqaatsit.
+means that there is at least one example of the affix in O = Oqaatsit.

 The neutral sign "_" is